tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

       strategy.cluster_coordinator = self
 ```

 And, we instantiate the `ClusterCoordinator` as soon as `model.fit` is called for the first time.
+Note that if users have instantiated it prior to `model.fit` calls, the same instance is returned from the `ClusterCoordinator` constructor.
 It will then be reused for the next `fit`, or on a different model.

 ```
 class Model(...):